magit/magit.vc/screenshots/index.md

 then pressing <I>TAB</I>.

-Note that the current section is highlighted by changing the background color, so that you always know the extend of the current section.
+Note that the current section is highlighted by changing the background color, so that you always know the extent of the current section.
 If you moved up one line then "Unpulled from origin/master" would become the current section and the current line as well as all the commits that follow would be highlighted, i.e. all commits that